PoisotLab/ms_mangal_synthesis/manuscript.md

 of dynamic ecological analyses, wherein analyses are automatically re-done as more data get added.
 This would allow a sort of continuous assessment of proposed ecological relationships in network structure.
-This cycle of data discovery and reuse is an example of the Data Life Cycle [@michener15ten] and represents one way to practice ecological synthesis.
+This cycle of data discovery and reuse is an example of the Data Life Cycle [@Michener2015TenSim] and represents one way to practice ecological synthesis.

 The idea of continuously updated analyses is very promising.
-Following the template laid out by @white19developing and @yenni19developing, it is feasible to update a series of canonical analyses any time the database grows, to produce a living, automated synthesis of ecological networks knowledge.
-To this end, the mangal database has been integrated with `EcologicalNetworks.jl` [@poisot19ecologicalnetworks], which allows the development of flexible network analysis pipelines.
-One immediate target would be to borrow the methodology from @carlson19what, and provide an estimate of the sampling effort required to accurately describe combinations of interaction types and bioclimatic conditions at various places on Earth, to provide recommendations on sampling effort allocation.
+Following the template laid out by @White2019DevAut and @Yenni2019DevMod, it is feasible to update a series of canonical analyses any time the database grows, to produce a living, automated synthesis of ecological networks knowledge.
+To this end, the mangal database has been integrated with `EcologicalNetworks.jl` [@Poisot2019EcoJl], which allows the development of flexible network analysis pipelines.
+One immediate target would be to borrow the methodology from
+@Carlson2019WhaWou, and provide an estimate of the sampling effort required to accurately describe combinations of interaction types and bioclimatic conditions at various places on Earth, to provide recommendations on sampling effort allocation.
+Tightening the integration between infrastructure, data, and models, contributes to building the capacity of our field to bring about iterative near-term forecasting of ecological network structure [@Dietze2018IteNea].

 ## What problems would more data solve?

 As the amount of empirical evidence grows, so too should our understanding of existing relationships between network properties, networks properties and space, and the interpretation to be drawn from them.
 But what information would the structure of the food web from a pond bring to our understanding of the plant-pollinator interactions around it?
 Or to a food web in another pond a few kilometers from here?
 In short, will we get a lot more insights by accumulating data?
-Before answering this question (in the affirmative), it matters to recognize that, as @hortal15seven pointed out, biotic interactions are a core part of biodiversity; the Eltonian shortfall, manifested in our lack of widespread data about them, in as much of an impediment to our mission as ecologists as the absence of data on phylogeny or species occurrence would be.
+Before answering this question (in the affirmative), it matters to recognize that, as @Hortal2015SevSho pointed out, biotic interactions are a core part of biodiversity; the Eltonian shortfall, manifested in our lack of widespread data about them, in as much of an impediment to our mission as ecologists as the absence of data on phylogeny or species occurrence would be.
 As a conclusion to this article, we would like to frame the aggregation of data on species interaction networks in standardized databases as both a requirement justified by fundamental science, and as an opportunity to conduct novel experiments on the prediction of ecological networks.
-In fact, re-analysis of the raw food web data contained in `mangal.io` recently allowed @macdonald20revisiting to develop a novel model of food web structure, which outperforms previous proposition for the relationship between species richness and link number.
+In fact, re-analysis of the raw food web data contained in `mangal.io` recently allowed
+@MacDonald2020RevLin to develop a novel model of food web structure, which outperforms previous proposition for the relationship between species richness and link number.

-First, we *require* to collect data on species interactions following their measurement *in situ* because there is mounting evidence that they cannot reliably be inferred from observing the two species in co-occurrence; this has been shown through experimental and modeling approaches [@barner18fundamental;
+First, we *require* to collect data on species interactions following their measurement *in situ* because there is mounting evidence that they cannot reliably be inferred from observing the two species in co-occurrence; this has been shown through experimental and modeling approaches [@Barner2018FunCon;
-@thurman19testing].
-A recent synthesis by @blanchet20cooccurrence also reveals how the assumption that co-occurrence will inform our knowledge of species interactions as wholly unsupported by the corpus of ecological theories.
+@Thurman2019TesLin].
+A recent synthesis by @Blanchet2020CooNot also reveals how the assumption that co-occurrence will inform our knowledge of species interactions as wholly unsupported by the corpus of ecological theories.
 With the mounting amount of information on species distribution, and initiatives like GBIF storing over a billion record of occurrences, inferring interactions this ways was tempting; sadly, it appears unfeasible, leaving the curation of interaction data as the justifiable decision moving forward.

 Second, we *should* collect data on species interactions following their measurement *in situ*, because this will enable the development of new generation of general models.
-Initial guidelines by @moralescastilla15inferring have led to an increase in the development and application of forecasting methods (reviewed in the introduction of this manuscript), and it is now clear that coupling data on species interaction, occurrences, traits [@schleuning20traitbased], phylogeny, is going to lead to powerful predictive models of community structure.
+Initial guidelines by @Morales-Castilla2015InfBio have led to an increase in the development and application of forecasting methods (reviewed in the introduction of this manuscript), and it is now clear that coupling data on species interaction, occurrences, traits [@Schleuning2020TraAss], phylogeny, is going to lead to powerful predictive models of community structure.
 While knowing the structure of the food web of two ponds a few kilometers apart is not going to qualitatively change our understanding of food webs as a whole, the accumulation of data about different interactions in multiple environments will allow us to hunt for generalities, and identify rules that govern the assemblage of ecological networks.
-More importantly, by accumulating more data, we will increase the overlap between different databases (phylogeny, genetics, occurrences, functional traits), which will contribute to the unification of our knowledge of biodiversity, a task which is currently hampered by disconnection between data [@poisot19ecological].

-Perhaps one of the most striking demonstration of the promises of data and model integration is a recent contribution by @becker20predicting: by collating data on host-virus associations (interactions, phylogeny, host and viral traits), and feeding them to an ensemble of network models, they predicted novel wildlife hosts of $\beta$-coronaviruses; this work would gain from being streamlined by both (i) establishing and using a standardized database for species interactions with contextual metadata, and (ii) ensuring the compatibility of this database with other sources, through the use of established species identifiers.
+More importantly, by accumulating more data, we will increase the overlap between different databases (phylogeny, genetics, occurrences, functional traits), which will contribute to the unification of our knowledge of biodiversity, a task which is currently hampered by disconnection between data describing different aspects of community structure and composition [@Poisot2019EcoDat].
+The work of predicting species interactions would be streamlined by both (i) establishing and using a standardized database for species interactions with contextual metadata, and (ii) ensuring the compatibility of this database with other sources, through the use of established species identifiers.
 The `mangal` data specification (and database) solves both issues, and we are confident that through sustained data deposition, it will contribute to our ability to predict the structure of ecological networks.

 **Data and code availability:**